Vietnam.vn - Nền tảng quảng bá Việt Nam

 Malta, along with Hungary, Romania, and Latvia, are considered transit points used by human trafficking groups to illegally bring Vietnamese people into Europe.

-British reporters discovered gang members involved in smuggling Vietnamese people through European countries, with France as the destination, which is considered a gathering point for people crossing the English Channel into the UK.
+British reporters discovered gang members involved in smuggling Vietnamese people through European countries, with the destination being France, which is considered a gathering point for people crossing the English Channel into the UK.

-“Does anyone know what country we are in?” a Vietnamese voice can be heard on a vehicle carrying illegal immigrants in a video secretly filmed by an ITV News reporter.
+“Does anyone know what country we are in?” a Vietnamese voice is heard on a vehicle carrying illegal immigrants in a video secretly filmed by an ITV News reporter.
 “No idea,” another person replies.

 An investigative reporter listened to the conversation in the Russian dialect of eastern Ukraine between the two traffickers in the cockpit and realized they were discussing the next vehicle to use to reach France.

-From there, migrants cross the English Channel to reach Britain.
-Many choose to cross in small, rickety boats.
-Migrant boats capsize in these waters frequently.
+From here, migrants will cross the English Channel to reach England.
+Many choose to cross the sea in small, rickety boats.
+Migrant boats capsize in this area of the sea frequently.

 Trafficking gangs are believed to be making huge profits by supplying cheap labour to nail salons, restaurants and casinos in the UK, where migrants are forced to work long hours for wages well below the legal minimum.

 In the UK, they are often crammed into cramped apartments with other illegal immigrants.
-Their rent is deducted from their wages.
-Without identification papers, they are also unable to use official services to transfer money to Vietnam.
+Rent is deducted from their wages.
+Without identity papers, they cannot use official services to transfer money to Vietnam.

 Gang members take a significant cut of the money migrants send home.
 With thousands of Vietnamese sending money each week, gang members reap huge profits to run their organized crime networks.